ziluvatar/spring-mongo-jpa-rest-react-selenium/README.md

 * UI Bundles
     * To keep simple the example there is no such technique on it, if we want to be production ready we should compress and create bundles for our JS/CSS/HTML files.
+    * With React we should compile the JSX code on build time, to avoid the user to do it on the fly.

 * User feedback
     * Although in this example I don't provide complete feedback for the user we should add: